HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

 1. Create under the PractitionerStudio a new module
     1. Connect against the Core theme section via WebDav
         - Please open the theme resources from your DX system via WebDav to adjust some resources.
 Please follow this  [instruction](../../manage_content/wcm_delivery/webdav/administer_webdav/mash_webdav_store.md) here.
         - You can also use the DxClient tool to do that.
+Please follow this [instruction](../../extend_dx/development_tools/dxclient/index.md) here.

     2. Create a new theme module
         1. A connection agains the `themes` folder via WebDav should be done